thomasmcr/SEA-Programming-Project/README.md

 ## Commands

-1. To run the project in development mode, cd into the /src folder and run the command `fastapi dev main.py`
+1. To run the project in development mode, ensure you're in the src directory using the command `cd src` and run the command `fastapi dev main.py`